 Accordingly, please take the following with a grain of salt, and know that it is intended primarily to target those with the less rare form of EDS, hypermobile EDS or “hEDS” pimarily now, as well as the newly recognized forms of the Hypermobility Spectrum Disorders also.

-Prior to March 15, 2017 we spoke of six main forms of EDS only, and some additional hypermobility syndromes (HMS, JHS, BJHS) which seemed to share a lot of overlap and confusing everyone.
+Prior to March 15, 2017 we spoke of six main forms of EDS only, and some additional hypermobility syndromes (HMS, JHS, BJHS) which seemed to share a lot of overlap and confused everyone.

-These have all been folded into either the newly sharpened EDS criteria, or the new categories of Hypermobility Spectrum Disorders for those who don’t meet the tightened diagnostic criteria for hEDS as of March 15, 2017 for any reason but exhibit a lot of the following issues just the same, indicating some kind of systemic connective tissue disorder, after all clear ones have been excluded.
+These have all been folded into either the newly sharpened EDS criteria, or the new categories of Hypermobility Spectrum Disorders for those who don’t meet the tightened diagnostic criteria for hEDS (the most common form of EDS by far) as of March 15, 2017 for any reason but exhibit a lot of the following issues just the same, indicating some kind of systemic connective tissue disorder, after all clear ones have been excluded.
 (E.g. OI, Marfan, Stickler, etc.)

 The more rare forms of the Ehlers-Danlos syndromes are enough easier to suspect and diagnose (generally) due to their severity and/or distinct signs that they generally have less trouble doing so.
 Please consult The Ehlers-Danlos Society for more information on all forms (March 2017).